 Both our ``fat ideals'' and ``$w_0$-fat ideals'' are generalizations of the fat ideals from \cite{KLPdomains}, each with different advantages: the definition of ``fat ideals'' requires nothing except the set of relative positions being finite.
 On the other hand, the notion ``$w_0$-fat ideals'' only applies in a more special situation, but can give larger domains, sometimes even maximal ones (see below).
 Example \ref{ex: fat ideals in flag case}, Lemma \ref{lem: fat is w0-fat}, and Example \ref{ex: fat ideals lines transverse to hyperplanes and full flags} compare these and Kapovich-Leeb-Porti's definition in more detail.

 Another advantage of Theorem \ref{thm: dod for anosov in intro II} is that it is easier to apply than Theorem \ref{thm: dod for anosov in intro}.
-For instance, by definition of $w_0$-fat ideals it readily implies Corollary \ref{cor: dod for non closed positions in intro}.
+For instance, it readily implies Corollary \ref{cor: dod for non closed positions in intro}, since the set of minimal positions is a $w_0$--fat ideal.
 More generally, to understand $w_0$-fat ideals we only need to consider $w_0$-orbits of minimal positions, regardless of how the whole picture of the Bruhat order looks like (for a taste of how this works concretely, see Examples \ref{ex: fat ideals complementary subspaces and projective} and \ref{ex: fat ideals quadratic forms and projective}).
 By following this principle, in Subsection \ref{subsec: exampples of dods} we discuss families of examples where Theorem \ref{thm: dod for anosov in intro II} applies.